 The Company derives revenues primarily from rents and reimbursement payments received from tenants under leases at the Company's properties.
 The Company's operating results therefore depend materially on the ability of its tenants to make required rental payments.
-The extent to which the COVID-19 pandemic impacts the businesses of the Company's tenants, and the Company's operations and financial condition, will depend on future developments which are still uncertain and cannot be predicted with confidence, including the scope, severity and duration of the pandemic, the actions taken to contain the pandemic or mitigate its impact, and the direct and indirect economic effects of the pandemic and such containment measures, among others.
-While the extent of the outbreak and its impact on the Company, its tenants and the U.S. retail market is uncertain, a prolonged crisis could result in renewed disruptions in the credit and financial markets, a rise in unemployment rates, decreases in consumer confidence and consumer spending levels and an overall worsening of global and U.S. economic conditions.
-In addition, the trend toward online shopping for goods and services that has accelerated during the COVID-19 pandemic may continue and result in a permanent decrease in spending levels at brick-and-mortar commercial establishments.
+The extent to which the COVID-19 pandemic impacts the businesses of the Company's tenants, and the Company's operations and financial condition, will depend on future developments which are still uncertain and cannot be predicted with confidence, including the scope, severity and remaining duration of the pandemic, the severity of COVID-19 variants, the administration and effectiveness of COVID-19 vaccines, the implementation of restrictions on tenant businesses to contain the pandemic or mitigate its impact, and the direct and indirect economic and social effects of the pandemic and such containment measures, among others.
+In addition, the trend toward online shopping for goods and services that accelerated during the COVID-19 pandemic may continue and could result in a permanent decrease in spending levels at brick-and-mortar commercial establishments.
 The factors described above, as well as additional factors that the Company may not currently be aware of, could materially negatively impact the Company's ability to collect rent and could lead to increases in rent relief requests from tenants, termination of leases by tenants, tenant bankruptcies, decreases in demand for retail space at the Company's properties, difficulties in accessing capital, impairment of the Company's long-lived assets and other impacts that could materially and adversely affect the Company's business, results of operations, financial condition and ability to pay distributions to stockholders.